Grains can be made by cutting sounds into very small pieces.

 Grains can be brought together in two different ways in order to create ‘sound masses’.

-The types of grains used and they way in which they are combined, will affect the characteristics of the final sound.
+The types of grains used in which they are combined, will affect the characteristics of the final sound.

-They can merge to form larger sounding objects, surrendering their individual character into the new object.
+They can merge to form larger sounding objects, their own character in the new object.

-There is little or no space between the grains and their envelopes overlap to create a seamless sound.
+There is little space between grains and their envelopes overlap to create a seamless sound.

 - Low spacing